tvogel/datascience-bootcamp/05_cloud_pipelines/README.md

 -----

-Or, read it like a fairy-tale:
+Or, just read it front-to-back:

 I am currently enrolled in a [WBS Coding School](https://www.wbscodingschool.com/) Data Science Boot Camp and the past two weeks, we were learning the data-engineering skills of ETL, i.e. extraction, transformation and loading of data into storage for comprehensive analysis.